resources / blog /

 So, while the manufacturer’s warranty gets you started, extended coverage makes sure the story doesn’t end with a repair bill.

 But what if your pet just cracks the screen?
-Yeah, coverage exists for that too.
+Would extended warranties cover that?
+No, usually most don’t.
+But yeah, there’s a separate coverage for that too.

-Accidents are the one thing you can’t plan for, and somehow, they always find the most inconvenient timing.
+Yes, absolutely - as accidents are the one thing you can’t plan for, and somehow, they always find the most inconvenient timing.
 A spilled coffee during a deadline, a laptop dropped on a busy morning.

 That’s where accidental damage protection comes in.
 It covers what regular and extended warranties don’t, the moments that aren’t about defects or wear, but pure bad luck.